Skene

 The agent writes the tracking.
 It should not grade its own work.

-Skene does not write code, and it does not compete with Cursor, Claude Code, Codex, or Devin.
-It runs alongside them.
-An agent checking the instrumentation it just wrote is the conflict of interest the check exists to remove.
-The gate has to sit outside the tool that made the change.
+An agent checking the tracking it just wrote is the conflict of interest the check exists to remove.
+Skene runs alongside Cursor, Claude Code, and Codex, not inside them.
+The gate sits outside the tool that made the change.

 Built in the open,